Have you wondered if social media isn’t all just a big waste of time?

 Want to know the first thing Entrepreneur magazine asked me when I started blogging for them a few years back?
 “Can you retweet your posts?”

 At the time, that question was novel.
 Now, it is increasingly commonplace, and no longer an afterthought, but part of the main deal.

 For instance, here’s a recent ad we posted in the Freelance Writers Den‘s Junk-Free Job Board.
+(Editor’s note: The Freelance Writers Den no longer includes a job board because so few jobs met our minimum requirements.)
 It was from MarketWatch, a division of Wall Street Journal Digital Network:

 “…looking for talented journalists in various disciplines, including: Top-flight reporters/analysts, editors and specialists in creating markets-based charts/graphics/tools.
 Do not send material if you are not demonstrably experienced and comfortable operating on multiple platforms and formats including social media as part of your job, blogging, and stand-alone writing or editing/producing.”